-Credit reports obtained by tenants will not be accepted by landlords.
+Landlords will not accept credit reports obtained by tenants.
 Depending on management, credit reports/application fees can range from $25-$100.
 Anchor Associates is always available to guide you through the process.
 With our expertise, tenants save money and enjoy a stress-free experience.

 A guarantor (or co-signor) is willing to guarantee your lease.
 Being a guarantor carries a great responsibility.
 If you default on your payments, a guarantor is responsible for all the terms of your lease and guarantees.
 This doesn’t include your rent; it consists of the entire lease – if in a share agreement.

 Students or young individuals without the necessary income usually need a guarantee.
 If you have bad credit, management may allow a guarantor.
 In the case of really poor credit, a guarantor and extra security may be requested by a landlord.
 If you do not meet financial/credit requirements, a guarantor can be a solution.
 If you feel you may need a guarantor, always advise your agent so that you can receive the best possible outcome.

 When renting NYC apartments, landlords prefer the guarantor to live in either New York, New Jersey, or Connecticut.
 You do not have to choose a relative.
 A guarantor needs to have proper credit and earn double the income requirements of the applicant.
 If the application form suggests that an applicant earn 40-50 times the monthly rent, then the guarantor must earn 80-100 times the monthly payment.

 A guarantor must also complete an application form.
 Guarantors must present proof of income (usually tax returns) and a good credit report.
 Always ask a guarantor and explain the process to them before you submit their name.
 Guarantors typically do not have to be present at the signing of the lease.
 A guarantor’s cooperation can seal the deal.

 Contact an experienced and knowledgeable rental agent for a free consultation.